TRI-AMDD/beep/CONTRIBUTING.md

 3. Download the source code onto your local system, by [cloning](https://help.github.com/articles/cloning-a-repository/) the repository (or your fork of the repository).
 4. Create a [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) of this repo on your own fork where all changes will be made
 5. [Install](#installation) BEEP with the developer options.
-6. Test if your installation worked. `nosetests beep`.
+6. Test if your installation worked. `pytest beep`.

 You now have everything you need to start making changes!